-Schedule your free 15-minute introductory phone call here: https://calendly.com/alison-play/introductory-phone-call
+To learn more, schedule your free introductory phone call here: https://calendly.com/alison-play/introductory-phone-call

-SchoolPlay Therapy specializes in working with preschool and elementary-age children who are struggling with big feelings, anxieties, and challenging behaviors.
+We specialize in working with preschool and elementary-age children who are struggling with big feelings, anxieties, traumas, and challenging behaviors that disrupt home, school, and social life.

-Child-Centered Play Therapy (CCPT) is a therapeutic approach designed to help young children express themselves and process their feelings through play.
-Since children often communicate their emotions and experiences better through play than through words, CCPT provides a safe and supportive environment for them to explore and express their thoughts and feelings, make sense of them, and feel better.
+Child-centered play therapy (CCPT) is a therapeutic approach designed to help young children express themselves and process their feelings through play.
+Since children often communicate their emotions and experiences better through play than through words, CCPT provides a safe and supportive relationship for them to explore and express their thoughts and feelings, make sense of them, and feel better.

--Your child will engage in play with various toys and materials.
+-Your child will engage in play with toys and materials chosen to help them express themselves.

--The therapist observes and interacts with your child, helping them communicate feelings and experiences through play scenarios.
+-Your child’s play therapist will observe and interact with your child, helping them communicate challenging feelings and experiences through imagination.

--The therapy setting is designed to be safe, welcoming, and child-friendly.
+-Play therapy is designed to be safe, welcoming, and child-friendly.

 -Children are encouraged to explore at their own pace, which helps them feel secure and open.

--You will also receive guidance and support from the therapist on how to understand your child's behavior and emotions.
+-You will also receive monthly guidance and support from your child’s play therapist on how to understand your child's behavior and emotions.

 Evidence-Base

-Child-Centered Play Therapy can be a wonderful way for your child to navigate their emotions and develop important skills.
-By engaging in this therapeutic approach, your child will have the chance to express themselves in a way that feels natural and safe.
-If you have more specific questions or need further clarification, feel free to ask us.
+Child-centered play therapy can be a wonderful way for your child to navigate their emotions and develop important skills.
+By engaging in play therapy, your child will have the chance to express themselves in a way that feels natural and safe.

 Principles for Relationships with Children